numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

 .. c:member:: char *PyArrayObject.data

-    A pointer to the first element of the array.
+    Accessible via :c:data:`PyArray_DATA`, this data member is a pointer to the first element of the array.
 This pointer can (and normally should) be recast to the data type of the array.

 .. c:member:: int PyArrayObject.nd